 Merriken says that early feedback from consumers – and ongoing – has been instrumental in getting the brand to where it is today.

 “I would test market people who really just didn’t care about natural foods.
 I thought if they can love this without any questions, I’m good,” she says.
 “My dream was to make it not just something for the natural foods realm – people might think that because our core consumer lives there – but I wanted to make LÄRABARs something that everybody could enjoy.”

-As LÄRABAR grew in popularity, Lara was approached by multiple companies interested in purchasing the brand.
+As LÄRABAR grew in popularity, Merriken was approached by multiple companies interested in purchasing the brand.

 “I’m proud of all the people who put their energy into this brand and care,” she says.
 “The thing that really struck me about General Mills, besides the hospitality and the wonderful people, is that the brands that live in this company are brands that stay around,” she explained.
 “And I know that there are challenges right now.
 I know that the company has been through a lot with the changing tide of eating habits, but I just feel like this company is on its toes and is doing a really great job and moving into the future in a really positive way.”

-Rosanne says the LÄRABAR team felt energized after meeting with Lara, and hearing directly about where the brand has been and where she sees it in the years ahead.
+Rosanne says the LÄRABAR team felt energized after meeting with Merriken, and hearing directly about where the brand has been and where she sees it in the years ahead.

 “Hearing about Lara’s intentions behind the brand and product is incredibly impactful, because it is a powerful reminder of what the brand stands for and what people love and have always loved about it,” she says.
 “We will have the most success in continuing to grow this brand by staying true to what makes LÄRABAR special: its simplicity, authenticity and deliciousness.”